-- A. Create a Human Services Transportation Plan (HSTP) in fulfillment of the provisions of the Safe, Accountable, Flexible, and Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU). - B. Continue to meet coordination requirements under Moving Ahead for Progress in the 21st Century (MAP-21), continued by Fixing America's Surface Transportation Act (FAST Act), continued by the Infrastructure Investment and Jobs Act (IIJA). - C. Guide the implementation of coordination strategies to achieve human service transportation objectives. - D. Plan, develop, and assist in the deployment of transportation programs that maximize the use of available transportation services, public capital, and operating funding. - E. Collaborate with other HSTP Regions on interregional and interstate transportation issues.
+- A. Create a Human Services Transportation Plan (HSTP) in fulfillment of the provisions of the Safe, Accountable, Flexible, and Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU). - B. Continue to meet coordination requirements under Moving Ahead for Progress in the 21st Century (MAP-21), continued by Fixing America's Surface Transportation Act (FAST Act), continued by the Infrastructure Investment and Jobs Act (IIJA). - C. Guide the implementation of coordination strategies to achieve human service transportation objectives. - D. Plan, develop, and assist in the deployment of transportation programs that maximize the use of available transportation services, public capital, and operating funding to benefit people with disabilities, older individuals, people with low incomes, veterans, and other populations who may benefit from extra transit assistance. - E. Collaborate with other HSTP Regions on interregional and interstate transportation issues.